BNSC1/android-notes/README.md

 3. Compatibility: Bundle is a standard Android class that is widely used across the Android platform.
 This means that other components, such as system services and third-party libraries, are designed to work with Bundle, which can improve compatibility and reduce the risk of errors.
 4. Performance: Bundle is optimized for performance in the Android platform, and provides efficient memory management and serialization algorithms that can improve app performance.

+`LiveData`: a class in the Android Jetpack library that is a lifecycle-aware observable data holder class, which means that it allows you to observe changes to a data source and automatically update the UI when the data changes.

 ## Architecture